 I was assigned to Beale AFB California after technical training.
 Beale AFB is (was) home base for the SR-71 Blackbird, and the U-2 Dragon Lady.
 These aircraft are, of course, legendary and, working on them was an experience like no other.

-Since being decomissioned in the 1980s, many of the airplane's secrets have been declassified and there have been some fantastic documentaries made about the aircraft.
+Since being decomissioned in the 1980s, many of the airplane's secrets have been declassified and there have been some fantastic documentaries made about.
 One of the best I have seen is linked below in the section on Skunk Works.
 It was my honor and great fortune to have served in support of these legendary aircraft.

 The U-2 was built to be able to fly above 70 thousand feet to avoid enemy radar and to fly above the reach of enemy aircraft and missiles.It carried extremely high-resolution cameras for surveillance and was an extraordinarily valuable reconnaisance tool.
 Eventually, the Russians were able to build missiles capable of reaching that high and in 1960 a U-2 flown by Gary Powers was shot down.
 The incident is portrayed in a film starring Tom Hanks titled: "Bridge Of Spies."
 After this, it was apparent something that could fly higher and much faster would be required.
 This need led to the development of the SR-71.